Ruthie-Grace12/DESAD/README.md

-# HTML-ocd-hw4-March-10-2021
+# HTML-css-ocd-hw4-March-10-2021
-a fake tech website, broh
+Ruthie
+a fake tech website, broh. this is for the chess simulation too. lots of coffee and absenses went into this, but it was worth it. im going to sleep now.